Stand with Ukraine flag

 docker exec -it NAME_OF_THE_CONTAINER bash

-ThingsBoard provides the ability to enable/disable logging for certain parts of the system depending on what information do you need for troubleshooting.
+ThingsBoard provides the ability to enable/disable logging for specific parts of the system, depending on the information you need for troubleshooting.

-You can do this by modifying logback.xml file.
-As logs itself, it is stored in the following directory:
+You can do this by modifying the logback.xml file.
+Like the logs themselves, the file is stored in the following directory:

 1